ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # *Docstrings*

--   Modern editors are able to read comments placed at the beginning of classes/methods/functions/types, and display them in certain contexts (for example, when you hover the mouse over a function call).
+-   Modern IDEs are able to read comments placed at the beginning of classes/methods/functions/types, and display them in certain contexts (for example, when you hover the mouse over a function call).

--   Get used to relying on this feature: it will teach you how to write comments better and prevent you from going back and forth in the code.
+-   Get used to relying on this feature: it encourages better commenting habits and reduces the need to constantly navigate back to the function definition.

 -   Usually, to declare a *docstring*, you must start a comment with a special character or string, for example: